arcanis/RTWorldReader/README.md

 #### new RTWorldLoader.ThreeEntity( worldNode )

 Returns a new Three.js entity, ready to be inserted in a scene.
+You of course need to include Three.js in order to use this element.

 <hr />

 ### For developers

-#### RTWorldReader.debugMode( mode )
+#### RTWorldReader.debug

-Enable or disable debug mode (default off).
-In debug mode, a lot of informations will be output.
-This mode is mainly used when modifying the library itself, you hopefully shouldn't have to use it.
+Object containing the following debug flags that you can toggle to switch verbosity :

+  - `level`, can be one of the following :
+      - `RTWorldReader.LOG_NONE`
+      - `RTWorldReader.LOG_NOTICE`
+      - `RTWorldReader.LOG_WARNING`
+      - `RTWorldReader.LOG_ERROR`
+      - `RTWorldReader.LOG_FATAL`
+  - `loading`, boolean
+  - `compiling`, boolean
+  - `textures`, boolean
+  - `lightmaps`, boolean
+  - `brushes`, boolean

+You sometime have to switch on multiple flags to display some informations.

 #### new RTWorldReader.Node( [:] )